Industry Report — April 2026

 FSMA Rule The IT Obligation

-Preventive Controls for Human Food (21 CFR Part 117) Written food safety plan, hazard analysis, preventive controls, monitoring, corrective actions, and verification activities — all requiring documentation with version control, audit trails, and 2-year minimum retention.
+Preventive Controls for Human Food (21 CFR Part 117)Written food safety plan, hazard analysis, preventive controls, monitoring, corrective actions, and verification activities — all requiring documentation with version control, audit trails, and 2-year minimum retention.

-Food Traceability Rule (FSMA 204) Lot-level traceability data producible to the FDA within 24 hours, covering receiving through transformation through shipping.
-Effective January 2026.
-Manufacturers unable to produce this data are out of compliance now.
+Food Traceability Rule (FSMA 204)Lot-level traceability data producible to the FDA within 24 hours, covering receiving through transformation through shipping.
+Effective January 2026 for covered foods.
 Spreadsheet-based traceability does not meet the requirement.

-Sanitary Transportation Temperature control documentation during transport, carrier records, and written procedures.
-Requires data retention and, for managed cold chain programs, integration with carrier data systems.
+Sanitary Transportation (21 CFR Part 1, Subpart O)Temperature control documentation during transport, carrier records, and written procedures.

-Food Defense (Intentional Adulteration Rule) Vulnerability assessment, mitigation strategies, monitoring documentation, and employee training records.
+Food Defense (Intentional Adulteration Rule)Vulnerability assessment, mitigation strategies, monitoring documentation, and employee training records.
 Access control systems and monitoring logs for production areas are the primary IT implementation.

-The FSMA 204 traceability rule went into effect January 20, 2026 for covered foods including fresh produce, shell eggs, nut butters, and ready-to-eat deli salads.
+FSMA 204 StatusThe FSMA 204 traceability rule went into effect January 20, 2026 for covered foods including fresh produce, shell eggs, nut butters, and ready-to-eat deli salads.
 The compliance date has passed.
 Manufacturers who cannot produce KDE/CTE data within 24 hours of an FDA request are operating out of compliance today.
-Enforcement actions — Warning Letters, consent decrees, facility injunctions — are the operative risk.
+Enforcement actions (Warning Letters, consent decrees, facility injunctions) are the operative risk.

 FDA 21 CFR Part 11: Electronic Records Requirements